tc39/notes/es7/2016-03/march-29.md

 MM: wants to verify: there's no danger of inconsistency or blocking if your counterparty if preemptively terminated.

-LH: they will come back to it.
+LHN: they will come back to it.

 WH: Good that rematerialization producing quantum garbage is disallowed.